Home/How Accurate Is AssemblyAI?

 Universal-1April 20246.68% English WER (vendor) — the headline-WER generationSuperseded

-Universal-2October 2024Built on Universal-1's WER; targeted proper nouns, formatting, alphanumerics — 73% blind human preference vs U-1Default for most integrations
+Universal-2October 2024Built on Universal-1's WER; targeted proper nouns, formatting, alphanumerics — 73% blind human preference vs U-1Still on the API; recommended for cost-sensitive workloads

 Universal-3 Pro Streaming2026Real-time diarization, keyterm prompting, code-switching, 99+ languagesVoice-agent focused